-Over the past 13 years I’ve had honour of photographing hundreds of weddings, across a wide variety of cultures & religions.
+Over the past 13 years I’ve had honour of photographing hundreds of weddings, all across the UK, from Sussex to Suffolk, Bath to Bristol and have had he joy of capturing days across a wide variety of cultures & religions.
 It’s incredibly important (especially for a wedding photographer!) to understand the intricacies of each & every religion’s ceremonies – to ensure that I’m in the right place to capture the best photos, all the while being unobtrusive & not distracting from the significance of the moment.

 Afterall, You don’t want a photographer that’s going to be massively out of position for a key part of the ceremony, only to have to run up the aisle looking flustered to get into position, as a guest at weddings, I’ve seen it – it’s not pretty!